-The council is aware of GDPR and has undergone training.
-It was noted the council has common email addresses internally and for councillors.
-This is recommended because it gives a natural segregation between personal and councillor business, so it is clear beyond doubt in what capacity a councillor is acting, gives control to the council, adds a degree of professionalism and in the event of a FOI request limits access to personal computers.
-The council has a privacy notice on its website.
+The council is fully aware of GDPR and has undergone training.
+It was noted the council has established common email addresses for all councillors.
+This is recommended because it gives a natural segregation between work and personal lives, making it clear beyond doubt in what capacity a councillor is acting.
+In addition to this it gives control to the council, adds a degree of professionalism and in the event of a FOI request limits access to personal computers.